amita-shukla/blog-1/content/posts/2021-03-12--subtyping-and-variance/index.md

 The above phenomenon is called **Covariance**.

-### Subtyping with functions: an instance of Contravariance
+### Subtyping with Functions: An instance of Contravariance
 Let's take the another example a complex type `Function`.
 If we have types `A` and `B` such that `A:>B`, how do we relate `Function[A]` to a `Function[B]`?

 Reiterating our subtyping relation of componenet types `A` and `B`, if `A:>B`, we can pass `B` wherever we expect `A`.
 Can this relation hold true for complex type Functions as well?